 Because appointments can be brief, and there's often a lot of ground to cover, it's a good idea to arrive well prepared.
 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 Your time with your doctor is limited, so preparing a list of questions can help you make the most of your time together.
 For neurodermatitis, some basic questions to ask your doctor include:

 Diagnosis is typically based on your skin's appearance and a history of itching and scratching.
 To rule out other causes, your doctor may remove a small sample of your affected skin for testing.

 To stop the stubborn itch-scratch cycle, you must stop scratching the affected area.
 Your doctor may recommend one or more of the following treatments.

 Lifestyle and home remedies

-The following are ways you can lessen the itch and irritation caused by neurodermatitis.
+To lessen the itch and irritation caused by neurodermatitis, follow these tips:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.